by Melinda Pillsbury-Foster

 The America which emerges from this crisis can be very different.
 No stability will ever result from the current expectations of perpetual economic growth relying on perpetual inflation and perpetual motion in the market place, and the resultant social instability.

-The 99% need to bring the 1% home to live with the rest of us in peace, Lincoln says.
+The 99% need to bring the 1% home to live with the rest of us in peace.

-Now, they are looking for more attorneys who love and respect the law, and investors who know what matters most and want to make a difference.
-His website is, homeownersjustice.com.
+Now, we are looking for more attorneys who love and respect the law, and investors who know what matters most and want to make a difference.
+Our website is, homeownersjustice.com.